导出博客文章NFL broadcasts and coaching news conferences are full of football proverbs. Very

 several Houston players.
 Romero appeared to elbow and kick Houston defender Kofi

-.
+UK .
 How great will be revealed in the next couple of days at the board of

 governors meeting in Pebble Beach, Calif.